arindamc14/Unit3-Project/README.md

 ## Acknowledgments

-* We want to thank our instructors Akira, Ben, Jessica and Stuart, for their help.
+* We want to thank our instructors Akira, Ben, Jessica and Stuart, for their help

-## To do
-Explanations of the technologies used
-A couple paragraphs about the general approach you took Installation instructions for any dependencies
-Link to your user stories – who are your users, what do they want, and why?
-Link to your wireframes – sketches of major views / interfaces in your application Descriptions of any unsolved problems or major hurdles your team had to overcome